 Struggling with friends, whether it’s toxic friendships that they are unsure how to end, or challenging dynamics

-I share information with parents pertaining to risk of harm to self and other (self harm, suicidal ideation and attempts) as well as any incidents of physical, sexual or emotional abuse. and if I am required by court.
+We share information with parents pertaining to risk of harm to self and other (self harm, suicidal ideation and attempts) as well as any incidents of physical, sexual or emotional abuse, and if we are required by court.
 When it comes to other events that fall into a more grey area, we explore this further in detail during our intake appointment.

-I love to work with both, and will work the family members separately and together when ready.
-If I am ever meeting with a teen and feel there is an issue that would benefit from including their parents in the discussion, then I review this with the teen.
-We will talk about why I feel it would be helpful, what their concerns are if we were to do so, how we would go about it, and ultimately determine if they are on board with it.
+We work from a family systems perspective, and we love to work with both.
+We will work the family members separately and together when ready.
+If we are ever meeting with a teen and feel there is an issue that would benefit from including their parents in the discussion, then we review this with the teen.
+We will talk about why we feel it would be helpful, what their concerns are if we were to do so, how we would go about it, and ultimately determine if they are on board with it.
+However, if it is not about any of the mandatory situations that we must report on (risk of harm, abuse, court) then we would maintain the youth's confidentiality.